Singular quadratic eigenvalue problems: Linearization and weak condition numbers: Numerical examples

 We use the coefficient matrices from Example 7 and change them to $M \gets UDMDV$, $C \gets UDCDV$ and $K \gets UDKDV$.
 Diagonal scaling makes the eigenvalues more ill conditioned.
 In turn, the default tolerance $10^4$ does not yield satisfactory results.
 More precisely, the empirical probability of Algorithm \ref{a:mainAlgQEP} to detect $8$ eigenvalues with the default input parameters $\eqref{defaultpar}$ is $p = 0.527$.
 On the other hand, if we increase the tolerance to $\mathsf{tol} = 10^5$, the probability $p$ increases to $0.952$.\\

 Next, we present the performance of Algorithm \ref{a:mainAlg} for three examples of generalized eigenvalue problems from \cite{hochstenbach2019solving}.

 \paragraph{Example 9.} This is the $7\times 7$ matrix pencil from Example 6.1. in \cite{hochstenbach2019solving}, which has normal rank $\nrank(A-\lambda B) = 6$ and two finite eigenvalues, $1/2$ and $1/3$.
-The empirical probability that Algorithm \ref{a:mainAlg} correctly both of these eigenvalues is $p = 1$. \paragraph{Example 10.} This is Example C3 from \cite{demmel1988accurate}:
+The empirical probability that Algorithm \ref{a:mainAlg} correctly detects both of these eigenvalues is $p = 1$. \paragraph{Example 10.} This is Example C3 from \cite{demmel1988accurate}:

 This pencil is rectangular of size $4\times 5$.
 Therefore, before using Algorithm \ref{a:mainAlg}, we add an additional row of zeros to make it square of order $5$.
+(Notice that the regular part of the pencil remains unchanged by adding zero row.
+For more details see \cite{hochstenbach2019solving}.)
 It is known that this pencil has two finite eigenvalues $1$ and $2$.
 The empirical probability of Algorithm \ref{a:mainAlg} detecting both of these eigenvalues is $p = 0.982$. \paragraph{Example 11.} This is the matrix pencil constructed in Example 6.4 from \cite{hochstenbach2019solving}.
 It has size $300$ and a total number of $90$ finite eigenvalues.
 Algorithm \ref{a:mainAlg} with default input arguments \eqref{defaultpar} never detects all eigenvalues.
-However, if we change these parameters to $\varepsilon = 10^{-10}$ and $\mathsf{tol} = 10^7$ the empirical probability of success increases to $p=0.941$. \begin{remark} We compared Algorithm~\ref{a:mainAlg} with the rank--completing perturbation algorithm from \cite{hochstenbach2019solving} for matrix pencils.
+However, if we increase the tolerance to $\mathsf{tol} = 10^8$ the empirical probability of success increases to $p=0.93$. \begin{remark} We compared Algorithm~\ref{a:mainAlg} with the rank--completing perturbation algorithm from \cite{hochstenbach2019solving} for matrix pencils.
 The latter algorithm detects all true eigenvalues in every example in this section.
 We can conclude that both algorithms detected all true eigenvalues for all examples with the exception for Example 11 with default parameters.
-By tuning these parameters we can detect the eigenvalues with high probability.
+By tuning the tolerance we can detect the eigenvalues with high probability.
 One advantage of our algorithm over the rank--completing algorithm is that we do not have to explicitly compute the normal rank of the problem. \end{remark}